 It also broadens the definition of a data breach to include an unauthorized person gaining access to private information and requires organizations to employ reasonable data security.

-In short, the SHIELD Act imposes stronger obligations on businesses handling private information and personal information in an attempt to mitigate threats that contribute to identity theft, such as data breaches and data leaks.
+In short, the SHIELD Act imposes stronger obligations on businesses handling personal and private information to mitigate threats that contribute to identity theft, such as data breaches and data leaks.

-The other important part is the mandatory implementation of a data security program with specific safeguards such as risk assessments, workforce training, incident response planning and testing, as well as the increased scope of a security breach is, e.g. any viewing of private information could trigger a reporting requirement.
+The other important part is the mandatory implementation of a data security program with specific safeguards such as risk assessments, workforce training, incident response planning, and testing, as well as the increased scope of a security breach, such as any viewing of private information that could trigger a reporting requirement.

-The law brings the State of New York in line with other states such as California, Rhode Island and Massachusetts.
+The law aligns the State of New York with other states such as California, Rhode Island, and Massachusetts.

 The SHIELD Act amends New York's existing breach notification law and broadens notification requirements, requiring notification if compromised data is: